Fastest HELOC Closing in 2026: 5 Days To Close

 Type of loanTypical time to close

-Keep in mind, though, that these are just the typical times across all lenders.
-There are lenders who advertise shorter turnaround times, so if you need a fast closing you should seek out those lenders.
+Keep in mind, though, that these are just the typical times across several lenders.
+There are lenders who advertise shorter turnaround times, so if you need a fast closing, you should seek out those lenders.

 A home equity loan is an installment loan secured by your home’s equity.
-Home equity loans have a fixed rate and monthly payment, and repayment terms range between five and 30 years.
-Borrowers can usually access up to 85% of their home’s value.
+Home equity loans have a fixed rate and monthly payment, and you’ll receive the funds in one lump sum.

 A cash-out refinance replaces your current mortgage with a new loan at a higher amount than what you currently owe.
 The new mortgage pays off the existing loan balance, and you receive the difference in one lump sum.